flame/blis/docs/KernelsHowTo.md

 The function prototypes in this section follow the same guidelines as those listed in the [BLIS typed API reference](BLISTypedAPI.md#Notes_for_using_this_reference).
 Namely:
   * Any occurrence of `?` should be replaced with `s`, `d`, `c`, or `z` to form an actual function name.
-  * Any occurrence of `ctype` should be replaced with the actual C99 language type corresponding to the datatype instance in question.
+  * Any occurrence of `ctype` should be replaced with the actual C type corresponding to the datatype instance in question.
   * Some matrix arguments have associated row and column strides arguments that proceed them, typically listed as `rsX` and `csX` for a given matrix `X`.
 Row strides are always listed first, and column strides are always listed second.
 The semantic meaning of a row stride is "the distance, in units of elements, from any given element to the corresponding element (within the same column) of the next row," and the meaning of a column stride is "the distance, in units of elements, from any given element to the corresponding element (within the same row) of the next column."
 Thus, unit row stride implies column-major storage and unit column stride implies row-major storage.
   * All occurrences of `alpha` and `beta` parameters are scalars.